rwijtvliet/portfolyo/docs/core/pfline.rst

 Peak and offpeak
 ----------------

-For portfolio lines with (quarter)hourly data, the ``.po()`` method splits the values in peak and offpeak.
+For markets that have a concept of "peak" and "offpeak" periods, the ``.po()`` method splits the values in peak and offpeak.
+We need to specifiy a ``PeakFunction`` to determine which periods are peak - we can create one with ``portfolyo.create_peakfn()``, or we use the one for the German power market which is provided under ``portfolyo.germanpower_peakfn``.
 We can again specify if we want monthly, quarterly, or yearly values.

 .. exec_code::